lawrencemh/react-prerendered-blog/README.md

 # React prerendered blog

-A backend-free blog platform built on top of React.
+A backend-free blog platform built on top of React & NextJS, utilising Tailwind CSS & Typescript.

 React prerendered blog is a simple blog platform you can host without needing to rely on any backend systems.
-Using some simple configuration, you can write posts in markdown and configure all your posts and authors in two JSON files.
+Using some simple configuration, you can write posts in markdown and configure your authors in separate markdown files.

 This is perfect for simple blogs with a few authors and posts although it is fully possible to host hundreds of posts (although at that point this platform may outgrow your needs and you may need a more advanced server rendered platform).